Blocking ads removes funding from us!

 Performance - impressive progress of the Kirin

-More important, however, is the performance in everyday use.
-This is where the Mate 40 does Pro of course flawless.
-Apps start and close extremely quickly, you won't find any stutters or delays, and overall the operating speed is at a very high level.
-Together with the constant 90 Hertz refresh rate, the operation feels extremely smooth.
-Even with complex games, the smartphone has none Probleme, the good cooling is particularly noticeable here, which with the efficient Kirin 9000 ensures that the smartphone gets below average warm.
+More important, however, is everyday performance.
+Here, the Mate 40 Pro naturally performs perfectly.
+Apps start and close extremely quickly, there are no stutters or delays, and overall the operating speed is at a very high level.
+Together with the constant 90 Hertz refresh rate, operation feels extremely smooth.
+The smartphone also has no problems with complex games; the good cooling is particularly noticeable here, with the efficient Kirin 9000 ensuring that the smartphone gets below averagely warm.

 Battery - good, but not perfect

-Huawei gives the Mate 40 Pro a 4.400 mAh battery, which is even smaller than its predecessor.
-Bigger than the battery in the P40 Pro+ however, he already is.
-Oddly enough, you don't notice much of this in everyday life, especially if you use the smartphone in the mobile network.
-Then I can get through a day, but only manage 6 to 7 hours of screen-on-time, which sounds relatively good but is not too convincing by my standards.
-My P40 Pro+ performs here despite the smaller battery and older Kirin 990 Proprocessor noticeably better.
+Huawei has given the Mate 40 Pro a 4.400 mAh battery, which is even slightly smaller than its predecessor.
+Larger than the battery in the P40 Pro + it is, however.
+Strangely, you notice relatively little of this in everyday life, especially when you use the smartphone on the mobile network.
+Then I can get through a day, but only manage 6 to 7 hours of screen-on time, which sounds relatively good, but is not all that convincing for me.
+My P40 Pro+ performs noticeably better here despite the smaller battery and older Kirin 990 processor.

 If, on the other hand, I use the smartphone in the WLAN, my screen on time increases to about 8 hours, which I am satisfied with.

-Thanks to 66 watts fast charge, the Mate 40 Pro fully charged in under 50 minutes.
-That's slower than the 65-watt Fast Charge from the competition because Huawei doesn't use a two-piece battery for a variety of reasons.
+Thanks to 66 watts fast charging, the Mate 40 Pro is fully charged in well under 50 minutes.
+This is slower than the competition's 65 watt fast charging, as Huawei does not use a split battery for various reasons.
 Nevertheless, the charging speed is completely sufficient for everyday use.
 Wireless charging is possible with up to 50 watts.

 Camera - very good despite the setbacks

-Huawei smartphones have been impressing with their enormously powerful camera setups for several years now.
-With the P40 Pro the manufacturer introduced a periscope camera with the in-house RYYB technology for the first time at the beginning of last year, whereby colors are reproduced even more accurately and the low-light performance is also visibly improved.
-Unfortunately, Huawei is going with the Mate 40 Pro another way and does without the RYYB technology.
+Huawei smartphones have been impressing with their extremely powerful camera setups for several years now.
+With the P40 Pro, the manufacturer introduced a periscope camera with its own RYYB technology for the first time at the beginning of last year, which reproduces colors even more accurately and also visibly improves low-light performance.
+Unfortunately, Huawei is taking a different path with the Mate 40 Pro and foregoing RYYB technology.
 The 12 megapixel sensor with 5x optical magnification comes with the usual green pixels.
-There is also a 50 megapixel main camera, which unfortunately does not have an OIS.
+There is also a 50 megapixel main camera, which unfortunately is not equipped with OIS.
 This is also a step backwards compared to the P40 Pro.
-After all, the ultra wide-angle camera gets an upgrade.
+At least the ultra-wide-angle camera is getting an upgrade.
 It has a resolution of 20 megapixels and can capture an extremely large amount of light due to the large sensor size.
 The front camera has a resolution of 13 megapixels.

 Huawei Mate 40 Pro Camera